2020 South Dakota elections

 South Dakota state elections in 2020 were held on Tuesday, November 3, 2020.
 Its primary elections were held on June 2, 2020 (with runoffs on August 11, 2020).

-In addition to the U.S. presidential race, South Dakota voters will elect the Class II U.S. Senator from South Dakota, 1 of 3 seats on the state's Public Utilities Commission, its at-large seat to the House of Representatives, 1 of 5 seats on the South Dakota Supreme Court, all of the seats of the South Dakota House of Representatives and all of the seats in the South Dakota State Senate.
-There are also three ballot measures which will be voted on.
+In addition to the U.S. presidential race, South Dakota voters elected the Class II U.S. Senator from South Dakota, one of three seats on the state's Public Utilities Commission, its at-large seat to the House of Representatives, one of five seats on the South Dakota Supreme Court, all of the seats of the South Dakota House of Representatives, and all of the seats in the South Dakota State Senate.
+Three ballot measures were also voted on.

 Federal offices

 President of the United States

-South Dakota has 3 electoral votes in the Electoral College.
+South Dakota has three electoral votes in the Electoral College.

 United States Class II Senate Seat

 United States House of Representatives

-Incumbent Dusty Johnson is running for re-election.
+Incumbent Dusty Johnson ran for re-election.

 Public Utilities Commission

-Incumbent Gary Hanson is running for another term.
+Incumbent Gary Hanson ran for another term.